-(Listed in this catalog under Academics: "General Education Display.")

-Limit # 4.
-Math & Natural Sciences: Mathematics to MAT 122 Analytics and Calculus I

-Limit # 4.
-Math & Natural Sciences: PHS course to PHS 211 Physics for Science and Engineering I
+I. General Education Requirements (Listed in this catalog under Academics: "General Education Display.")
+Limit II.
+C. Quantitative Reasoning to MAT 122 Analytics and Calculus I Limit III.
+B. Chemistry or Physical Science to PHS 211 Physics for Science and Engineering I

-53-54 hours

-11. Major Red quirements

-BIO 333 Cell Biology and Molecular Genetics 3 hours
+BIO 333 Cell Biology and Molecular Genetics 4 hours

-BIO 336 Molecular Biology Laboratory 1

 BIO Additional Biology Courses 12

 CHE 121/122 General Chemistry I & II 6

 CHE 121L/122L General Chemistry I & II Labs 2

 CHE 221 Analytical Chemistry OR 4

 CHE 222 Instrumental Analysis (4)

 CHE 321/322 Organic Chemistry I & II (W) 8

 CHE 331/332 Biochemistry I & II 8

 CHE 400 Chemistry Seminar (W) 1

 CHE 421 Physical Chemistry I 4

 PHS 212 Physics for Science and Engineering II (W) 4

 CHE Upper-division Chemistry courses 7

+60 hours

-\Students may also use CHE 498 or HON 498 Independent Study (must be chemistry related) for up to 3 of the required 7 additional credit hours.
+^{}Students may also use CHE 498 or HON 498 Independent Study (must be chemistry related) for up to 3 of the required 7 additional credit hours.

 Course of Study for a B.S.
-Major in Physical Science (Pre-Engineering)
+Major in Physical Science (Pre-Engineering) Program Coordinator: Dr. Charles Tucker

-The advisor for the Pre-Engineering Program will prescribe the course of study for each student based upon the branch of engineering selected, and the school of engineering chosen for completion of the program.
+The advisor for the Pre-Engineering Program will prescribe the course of study for each student based upon the branch of engineering selected and the school of engineering chosen for completion of the program.
 A typical course of study is outlined below.

-A pre-engineering student may be awarded a B.S. degree in Physical Science from FHU provided he/she has completed a three-year, 99 semester-hour program of study outlined by the department chairman, plus a completed degree in engineering from an ABET accredited school of engineering.
+A pre-engineering student may be awarded a B.S. degree in Physical Science from FHU provided he/she has completed a three-year, 99 semester-hour program of study outlined by the program coordinator, plus a completed degree in engineering from an ABET-accredited school of engineering.

-It is the responsibility of the student to notify the department chairman of his/her intentions to graduate from Freed-Hardeman and to contact the Registrar to complete the application and other procedures for graduation.
-A graduation fee of \$84 is required with the application.
+It is the responsibility of the student to notify the program coordinator of his/her intentions to graduate from Freed-Hardeman and to contact the Registrar to complete the application and other procedures for graduation.
+A graduation fee of \$110 is required with the application.
 Application must be made at least one semester prior to the intended graduation date.